crmcarecloud/api-spec/bearerAuth.md

 }
 ```

-Bearer token in response of the method:
+Bearer token in response to the method:

 ```json
 {